Sacramento County, California: Overview

 Sacramento County was politically competitive in most presidential elections between 1976 and 2004, but now votes significantly in favor of the Democratic candidates.
-Candidates from the Democratic Party have carried the county in the past eight presidential elections, and have won a majority of the county's votes four times during that time (in 2008, 2012, 2016, and 2020).
+Candidates from the Democratic Party have carried the county in the past eight presidential elections, and have won a majority of the county's votes five times during that timespan.
 The city of Sacramento is strongly Democratic, while rural areas are strongly Republican; suburban areas are more divided.
 This pattern is also present in congressional and state legislative elections.
 The last Republican presidential candidate to win a majority in the county was George H. W. Bush in 1988.
+However, it has voted to the right of California at large since 1992.

 In gubernatorial elections, Sacramento County is typically a bellwether, having voted for the winner every time since 1962 with the exception of 1970 and 2002.

 In the House of Representatives, all of California's 6th congressional district and portions of its 3rd, and 7th districts are in the county.

 In the State Assembly, all of the 7th and 8th districts and parts of the 6th, 9th, and 11th districts are in the county.

 In the State Senate, parts of the 1st, 3rd, 4th, 6th, and 8th districts are in the county.

 According to the California Secretary of State, as of October 22, 2012, Sacramento County has 698,899 registered voters, out of 944,243 eligible (74%).
 Of those, 306,960 (44%) are registered Democrats, 225,688 (32%) are registered Republicans, and 134,677 (19%) have declined to state a political party.